HungChien/face-ai-project/docs/face_detection_algorithms.md

 ## 5. Evaluation Metrics

-For Task 3.3, the required evaluation report should include:
+The validation summary should include:

 | Metric | Meaning |
 | --- | --- |